Back to blog

 When LinkedIn automation is not the right choice

 Very broad ICPs.
-If your ideal customer is “any small business owner,” LinkedIn automation produces too many low-quality conversations.
+If your ideal customer is “any small business owner,” automation produces too many low-quality conversations.
 Narrow your ICP first using our ICP building guide.

-Markets where LinkedIn adoption is low.
-In some industries and geographies, decision-makers are simply not active on LinkedIn.
-Verify your ICP’s LinkedIn activity before investing in automation.
+Markets with low LinkedIn adoption.
+In some industries and geographies, decision-makers simply are not active on LinkedIn.
+Verify your ICP’s activity before investing.

 How to evaluate a LinkedIn automation tool